CSI-SFIT/Getting-Started-With-Hacktoberfest/README.md

 ### <a name="#What Hacktoberfest Truly Means">🤨 What Hacktoberfest Truly Means</a>

 Not all treasures are material!
 This is a **key milestone** in your young career: open source contributions!
-To get the opportunity to engage more deeply with  local developer community through a number of Hacktoberfest Meetup events as well as contribute for a greater cause.<br>
+To get the opportunity to engage more deeply with  local developer community through a number of Hacktoberfest Meetup events as well as contribute for a greater cause.<br><br>
 By putting on events such as these, it promotes and generates involvement in one's own community, whether it be online, in person.
 A great opportunity to poke around in the inner workings of major open-source libraries.
 And well, formally **introduce yourself to the world of open source by giving back**.

 <p align="center">